 Trade of ancient objects.

-I set a rule for myself which is to supplement the meticulous expert assessment of objects with the in-depth study of archives and texts of the concerned periods.
+I set a rule for myself which is to supplement the meticulous expert assessment of objects with an in-depth study of archives and texts of concerned periods.

-The selection of objects and books available for purchase on my website and in my catalogues are based on 20 years of professional experience and on 25 years of passion for military art.
+The selection of objects and books available for purchase on my website and catalogues are based on 20 years of professional experience and 25 years of passion for military art.

 See the website : www.bertrand-malvaux.fr and the 2006 and 2009 sales catalogues ''L'Histoire par les objets''.

-Not every piece is of utmost rarity, yet every single military object or historical souvenir, expensive or modest, is an authentical testimony of a glorious or unfortunate past which can leave no one indifferent.
+Not every piece is of utmost rarity, yet each military object / historical souvenir, expensive or modest, is an authentical testimony of a glorious or unfortunate past which can leave no one indifferent.
 You need only to acquire them, should you so desire.

 Expert assessment, design of catalogues, organisation of auctions and collaboration with exhibition organisers.

-Certified by ''La Chambre Nationale des Experts Spécialisés en objets d'art et de collection CNES'' in 2016, that I have been chairing since July 2019, and by ''L'Union des Experts UFE'' since 1991, consultant for the auction house Christie's, I participated in the expert assessment and the estimate of the collection Charles Bremner Hogg Jackson, which is one of the constituent elements of the National Museum of American History 's collection of the Smithsonian Institution's of Washington.
+Certified by ''La Chambre Nationale des Experts Spécialisés en objets d'art et de collection CNES'' in 2016, that I have been chairing since 24 June 2019, and ''L'Union des Experts UFE'' since 1991.
+As a consultant for Christie's auction house (1994 - 2003), I participated in the assessment and the estimate of the collection Charles Bremner Hogg Jackson, one of the constituent elements of the National Museum of American History 's collection of the Smithsonian Institution's of Washington.

 I have been instructed by Christie's to expertise the French Militaria of the Russel B. Aitken collection, and to write the corresponding part of the sales catalogue (New York, 4th April 2003).